HVAC Basics for Homeowners

 Learn the essential heating, ventilation, and air conditioning (HVAC) terms, abbreviations, and functions every homeowner should know—so you can better understand your system and make informed home comfort decisions.

-What Is HVAC and How Does It Work?
+What is a Residential HVAC Packaged Unit and How Does it Work?

 5 Reasons: Why a New R-32 HVAC System May Outshine R-410A HVAC System Repairs?

-10 Jul 2025
+16 Jul 2025

 It’s a common question.
 How long can I keep my current air conditioner or heat pump system operating before replacing it?